seshanrv/gazebo_ros2_ground_suerveillance/README.md

 * Memory management
   * The project uses smart pointers instead of raw pointers.
     * Camera images, laser scans and the instances of ROS2 publishers and subscribers are all handled using shared pointers: see ```ControllerNode.hpp``` L30 to L36.
 Subsequent usage of shared pointers can be seen in ```ControllerNode.cpp```.

+NOTE to reviewers: This program cannot be run in the Udacity workspace, please run in a local machine using docker.